flexatone/vigilnaut/README.md

 ### Command: `fetter purge-pattern`

-Purge packages that match a specific pattern.
+- Description: Purge packages that match a specific pattern.
 - Options
   - `--pattern, -p <STRING>`: Specify a glob-like pattern to select packages (default: `*`).
   - `--case`: Enable case-sensitive pattern matching.

 ### Command: `fetter purge-invalid`

-Purge packages that are invalid based on dependency specification.
+- Description: Purge packages that are invalid based on dependency specification.
 - Options
   - `--bound, -b <FILE>`: Path to the file containing bound requirements.
   - `--subset`: Allow the observed packages to be a subset of the bound requirements.